alexmartincolville/traffic-accidents/README.md

 You will also need to have [Docker](https://www.docker.com/get-started) installed.

-From here onwards, the process is fairly automated and you should follow the usage section to be able to emulate the ETL process and start visualising the insights given from the data.
+From here onwards, the process is fairly automated, and you should follow the usage section to be able to emulate the ETL process and start visualising the insights given from the data.

 ### Usage

 The docker-compose file should leverage the postgres and application images.
-It also creates a dependency schema, Build the Docker compose file:
+It also creates a dependency schema, where the init service (which initialises the data) depends on the database being in place.
+Build the Docker compose file:

 `docker-compose build`